-- 1. Submit a transcript of standardized instruction from a nationally recognized home-school organization. - 2.
-Submit a transcript of classes completed, along with a certificate of registration with the school district in which the student lives. - 3.
-Submit your GED as evidence of completing a commonly accepted body of secondary coursework.
+- 1. A transcript of standardized instruction from a nationally recognized home-school organization. - 2.
+A transcript of classes completed, along with a certificate of registration with the school district in which the student lives. - 3.
+A GED as evidence of completing a commonly accepted body of secondary coursework.